joltcan/supybot-plugin-dvd/README.md

 Usage
 -----

-# Get a random movie:
+Get a random movie:
     !dvd
-# Add a movie:
+Add a movie:
-!add <title of movie>
+    !add title of the movie
-# Delete a movie:
+Delete a movie:
-!delete <title of movie>
+    !delete title of movie
-# Shows you how many movies there are:
+How many movies are there?
     !stats

 License
 -------